SoftwareAG/c8y-docs/content/dtm/localization.md

   Use the **Localization** feature to add translations for asset properties or asset models, as well as to add custom translations for the existing static text in the DTM application.

-   Once you created all asset properties and asset models, their names are added as Identifier in the **Localization** page.
+   Once you created all asset properties and asset models, their names are added under **Identifier** in the **Localization** page.
 You can add further translations as required.

    To add a new translation, click **Add translation** on the top menu bar.
 In the resulting dialog box, add the name of the key, followed by the translation in the respective field.